Svetlana Kuznetsova: 2017: Indian Wells final, steady top-10 ranking in mid-season

 Kuznetsova as fifth seeded started well at the Brisbane International, reaching the quarterfinals but losing there to Muguruza.
 She lost in the second round of the Sydney Open to Anastasia Pavlyuchenkova in two straight sets.
 At the Australian Open she got into the fourth round, her best result there since 2013, but lost again to Pavlyuchenkova in two straight sets.

 Her disappointing season continued at the St. Petersburg Ladies' Trophy as she crashed out in her first quarterfinal of the year against Yulia Putintseva, the eventual finalist.
-Kuznetsova then skipped both the Dubai Tennis Championships and the Qatar Open due to an injury.
+Kuznetsova then skipped both the Dubai and the Qatar Ladies Open due to an injury.

 Her first tournament back from the injury, she won her opening round match at the Indian Wells Open against Johanna Larsson, before following it up with impressive victories over Roberta Vinci, Caroline Garcia, taking revenge for her two losses this year against Anastasia Pavlyuchenkova and then earned an excellent victory over the in-form Karolína Plíšková to reach her first final at Indian Wells since 2008 – she ultimately ended up losing to compatriot Elena Vesnina in three sets.
 She then lost to Venus Williams in the fourth round at the Miami event.

 Kuznetsova's first clay court event of the year came at the Porsche Tennis Grand Prix where she was the eighth seed and the title favourite.
 However, she failed to capitalize on her chances as she fell to eventual champion local wildcard Laura Siegemund, who eventually went on to unexpectedly clinch the title.
 She then reached the semifinals of the Madrid Open, losing to Mladenovic.
 As a result, she climbed to the eighth world ranking position.
-However, after a disappointing performance in Rome, Kuznetsova returned to the 9th position.
+However, after a disappointing performance in Rome, Kuznetsova returned to the ninth position.
 At the French Open, Kuznetsova defended her points as she went to the fourth round, losing there to Wozniacki.

 The results from the grass court season were one of the best in Kuznetsova's career, producing a win–loss record of 6–2, repeating the 2005 record.
 She reached the quarterfinals of Eastbourne, losing to Pliskova in three sets.
 She then improved her performance at Wimbledon, defeating Ons Jabeur, Ekaterina Makarova, Polona Hercog and No. 10 Agnieszka Radwańska on her way to reach the quarterfinals, where she fell to eventual champion Garbiñe Muguruza.
 She was once again beaten by Muguruza in Cincinnati, but now in three tight sets.

 By the end of the season, Kuznetsova showed low results due to her hand injury, twice losing in the second round in a total of three tournaments, after receiving a bye.
 She withdrew from the Kremlin Cup, where she was the two-times defending champion.
 On 23 October, she fell out of the top-10 and dropped to the 11th position, ending her 65 weeks streak in the top 10.